ugomez4/LibreLingo/courses/basque-from-english/04-AdjNo/skills/04-AdjNo-2.md

 * The word “baizik” is used like baina, but means “not this, but rather that.
 It is similar to the Spanish word “sino”.
 * The car is not red, but rather it is blue.
 Kotxea ez da gorria, urdina baizik.
 * It was not a house, but rather a mini-hotel.
-Ez zen etxe, baizik ostatua.
+Ez zen etxea, ostatua baizik.

 ### Vocabulary Adjectives & No 2
 * ez : no/not